panossoti/panossoti/README.md

-- 🐣  Working on my skills: currently experimenting with NLTK and NLP frameworks chech my first project on it [Sentiment Analysis](https://github.com/panossoti/Natural-Language-Processing-)
+- 🐣  Working on my skills: currently experimenting with NLTK and NLP frameworks. check my first project on it : [Sentiment Analysis](https://github.com/panossoti/Natural-Language-Processing-)

 - 🎓  I am currently pursuing my MSc in Computer Science at Warwick University, BSc in Economics & Finance from Surrey University 🦌